qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 In GRASS, it is possible to organize all sorts of geometry types (point, line and area) in one layer, because GRASS uses a topological vector model, so you don't need to select the geometry type when creating a new GRASS vector.
-This is different from shapefile creation with |qg|, because shapefiles use the Simple Feature vector model (see section :ref:`sec_create_vector`).
+This is different from shapefile creation with QGIS, because shapefiles use the Simple Feature vector model (see section :ref:`sec_create_vector`).

 .. _grass_digitizing: